 Eat natural food, not processed products or sweeteners

-All products with more than five ingredients are often designed to confuse your brain and consume more than you need.
-Only by following this premise will you deflate your digestive tract, and, by the way, you will start to normalize your weight because your body will be able to identify whether it needs to eat or not.
+All products with more than five ingredients are often designed to confuse your brain and make you consume more than you need.
+Only by following this premise will you deflate your digestive tract, and, by the way, you will start to normalize your weight because your body will be able to identify whether it needs to eat.

 Drink mineral water